-Your plan premium is due in our office by the first day of the month.
-If we have not received your premium payment by the first day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within two months.
+Your plan premium is due in our office by the 15th.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your costs.

 If we end your membership because you did not pay your premium, you will have health coverage under Original Medicare.

-If we end your membership with the plan because you did not pay your plan premium, then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
-During the annual Medicare open enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
-(If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)
+In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
+(If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)